 Because the pressure in that distal portion of the aorta is so low,

-cyanosis or blue tinting of structures in the lower limb,
+Because of this there may be cyanosis or blue tinting of structures in the lower limb

-Patients of the preductal coarctation of the aorta
+Patients with the pre-ductal coarctation of the aorta

-but I'll have cyanosis on my left arm but not my right.
+but I'll have cyanosis from my left arm but not my right.

 cyanosis of the left upper limb but unaffected right upper limb

-of the mucus membrane on my right side.
+and relatively decent reddish-pinking appearance of the mucus membranes on my right side.

-which vessels are getting cyanotic blood
+which vessels are getting cyanotic blood and which once are not,

-All right, thank you very much for your attention and I'll see you on our next talk.
+Alright, thank you very much for your attention and I'll see you in our next talk.